Your cart is currently empty!

 Description

 Trees typically reach 4–8 metres tall with age, though they can be kept smaller with pruning.
-Olives thrive in full sun and free-draining soils, including poor or rocky ground.
-Once established, they are very drought-hardy, but good fruiting benefits from occasional deep watering and adequate nutrition.
-In New Zealand, they grow best in areas with hot, dry summers and cool but not extreme winters.
+They thrive in full sun and free-draining soils, including poor or rocky ground.
+Once established, they are very drought-hardy, but good fruiting benefits from occasional deep watering and adequate nutrition and grow best in areas with hot, dry summers and cool but not extreme winters.

 Most olive varieties need around 200–500 hours of winter chill (under 7°C) for consistent fruiting.
 They are tolerant of light frosts down to -10°C once mature.
 Although some types are self-fertile, better yields are achieved with cross-pollination.
 To ensure good pollination when growing from seed, raise at least five to eight seedlings, as seed-grown olives are genetically variable and may not all be compatible.